 - 1. How does the teacher student ratio facilitate the role and responsibilities of our faculty?
 How does it compare with other peer institutions?
 To what extent is the faculty numerous enough to meet the academic and service needs of the students? - 2.
 How does the faculty integrate academic activities to include: teaching, learning, research and academic services?
 How effectively do our tenure and promotion policies support this integration?
 To what extent have these policies been equitably and fairly implemented? - 3.
 To what extent have faculty been provided with sufficient time and resources to pursue professional development?
 How have these development efforts impacted the community? - 4.
-To what extent does the quality of the faculty meet the teaching and curricular needs of the University?
-How effective are the criteria used to determine qualification for a position?
-How effective are the policies and procedures related to recruitment, appointment, and retention of our faculty?

-- 5. What additional processes and criteria, if any, are used to recruit faculty in areas of difficult recruitment? - 6.
+Describe how the quality of the faculty meets the teaching and curricular needs of the University?
+What are the main criteria used to determine qualification for a position?
+How effective are the policies and procedures related to recruitment, appointment, and retention of our faculty? - 5.
+What additional processes and criteria, if any, are used to recruit faculty in areas of difficult recruitment? - 6.
 To what extent are the procedures for hiring and evaluating temporary faculty consistent with those for regular faculty?
 When a college has a high percent of part time faculty, how do we ensure that the responsibilities in terms of teaching, advising, and other academic services are met? - 7.
 How effective are the strategies used to encourage faculty in the design, review and establishment of new academic programs and to participate in community service and other activities related to our institutional mission? - 8.
 How are priorities set in the professional development of faculty?
 How are these priorities reflected in the budget? - 9.
-To what extent have faculty development opportunities changed during the last five years?
-To what extent are these opportunities equitably distributed across the University?
-How do these opportunities reflect faculty needs? - 10.
-How do we guarantee the acquired rights and benefits of the faculty?
+How has faculty development opportunities changed during the last five years?
+To what extent are these opportunities equitably distributed across the University? - 10.
+How do we guarantee the acquired rights and benefits of the faculty members?